 Lotje van der Does, PhD student; Analysis of the effector and avirulence factor Six1, horizontal chromosome transfer

 Ringo van Wijk , technician; Insertional mutagenesis of F.oxysporum; [Utopa Foundation]

 Michiel Meijer, postdoc; Molecular Genetics of F. oxysporum

 Prof. Ben J.C.
-Cornelissen , head of Molecular Plant Pathology
+Cornelissen , former head of Molecular Plant Pathology

 Dr. Frank Takken and his team members (see link below)